RohitProducts/refinerycms-subscriptions/readme.md

 ## About

-__Simple Refinery's subscriptions engine allow users to subscribe to newsletter
+Simple Refinery's subscriptions engine that allow users to subscribe to newsletter.

+### Features

+* Frontend subscription form
+* Email notification to admin
+* *Confirm subscription - TODO*
+* *Export emails to CSV - TODO*

 ## Installation